Compression fronts from fast radio bursts: Plasma heating by the radio wave

-Our simulation setup is described above; in particular, $\Bbg$ and $\Ebg$ are given by \Eq~(\ref{eq:EB_bg}).
-We arbitrarily choose $\c(\xi)$ of the form,\footnote{Plasma in packets with monotonically growing $\tg(\xi)$ is expected to have a monotonically growing $\c(\xi)$.
-Therefore, in sample models of stochastic heating we choose $\c(\xi)$ that satisfy $d\c/d\xi\geq 0$.}

-so $\c(\xi)$ grows until it reaches $\c_0$ in the middle of the wave packet and stays constant in the second half of the packet.
-We have calculated particle motion in packets with $\c_0=1$ (no fluid motion, $\bD=0$) and $\c_0=3$.
+The onset of stochastic heating is controlled by two parameters: $a$ and \beq b\equiv \frac{\tomB}{\tom}. \eeq As an example, consider a radio wave packet with amplitude $a_{\max}=30$ propagating in an ambient plasma with gyrofrequency $\tomBu=0.2\tomu$, so the upstream plasma has $b_{\rm u}=0.2$.
+These parameters may represent an FRB propagating through a magnetar wind at $r\sim 5\times 10^{11}$\,cm (section~\ref{wind}).
+In this case, the fluid is accelerated and compressed inside the wave packet by a large factor $\c/\cu\gg 1$, and $b\gg 1$ can be reached inside the packet.
+Indeed, \Eq~(\ref{eq:EB_bg}) implies compression of $\tBbg$ by the factor of $\c/\cu$, so the gyrofrequency measured in the local fluid frame $\tKF$ is increased to $\tomB=(\c/\cu)\tomBu$.
+At the same time, the wave frequency measured in the fluid frame is reduced from $\tomu=\omega/\cu$ to $\tom=\om/\c$.
+This gives $b=(\c/\cu)^2b_{\rm u}$.

+The threshold condition for the onset of stochastic heating can be stated in the form $b>\bs(a)$, as discussed in section~\ref{transition} below.
+The transition to stochastic heating occurs for any profile of $\c(\xi)$ as long as it reaches $b>\bs$, i.e. $\c/\cu$ exceeds $(\bs/b_{\rm u})^{1/2}$.
+In our example simulations, we prescribe $\c(\xi)$ using a modified version of \Eq~(\ref{eq:bg}):\footnote{We use the simplest modification of \Eq~(\ref{eq:bg}) that satisfies $d\c/d\xi\geq 0$.
+This condition is motivated by the results of later sections that describe self-consistent calculations of $\c(\xi)$.
+Unlike regular oscillations (where $\tg$ tracks the rise and drop of $a(\xi)$ in the wave packet), stochastic heating gives a monotonically growing expectation value $\tg(\xi)$: $d\tg/d\xi\geq 0$, leading to $d\c/d\xi\geq 0$.}

+The results will be shown for two sample models: $\zeta=0$ (no fluid acceleration in the packet) and $\zeta=1$.

-The stochastic nature of heating requires calculations of many realizations of particle motion in the packet.
-We draw 4000 particles from an initial Maxwellian distribution with a small temperature $kT=10^{-2}\me c^2$, seeding small initial perturbations for the stochastic behavior.
-The particle motion is followed for each of the 4000 realizations, and the result is averaged to find the mean expectation for $\tg(\xi)$.
+Measurements of stochastic heating require calculations of many realizations of particle motion in the wave packet.
+We draw 4000 upstream particles from an initial Maxwellian distribution with a small temperature $kT=10^{-2}\me c^2$, seeding initial perturbations for the stochastic behavior.
+The particle motion is followed for each of the 4000 realizations, and the result is averaged to find the mean value $\tg(\xi)$.
+The results are shown in Figure~\ref{fig:test_stoch}.